 Project management really doesn’t need to be difficult

 For many people who are building a business, ‘project management’ as a discipline can seem overly bureaucratic.
 And yes, professional project management methodologies do demand lots of training and administration.
-For seriously big projects there’s good reasons for that, but for most projects in businesses (particularly startups and SMEs) such labour-intensive processes are not sustainable.
+For seriously big projects there are good reasons for that, but for most projects in businesses (particularly startups and SMEs) such labour-intensive processes are not sustainable.

 What they need is a process that is simpler and quicker, that doesn’t require training and doesn’t require people to spend more time filling out paperwork than actually delivering the project.
 They need a process that will still help hit deadlines, stay within budget and deliver benefits to the organisation.

 All you really need is a handful of steps

 The good news is that you can strip back project management processes to the basics in six simple steps as this guide outlines with practical advice and templates.

 Here are the steps:

 Step 1: Discover what the project needs to achieve

 Understand why your project exists (its purpose) and its objectives.
 This will guide your decisions throughout the project.